ginstrom/paladin-novel/manuscript/chapter-21.md

 "What happened?"
 Gond asked.

 Sir Marcus dismounted heavily, his movements those of a man pushed beyond exhaustion.
+Fresh scars crisscrossed his knuckles, and a partially healed cut ran from his left temple to his jaw—the kind of wound that came from fighting someone you'd once called brother.
 "Civil war.
 The Noble Knights have split down the middle.
 Half still believe we can reform the system from within.
 The other half..."
 He gestured to his battered companions.
 "We've seen enough."

 "Seen enough of what?"

 "The truth."
-Sir Marcus's voice carried bitter anger.
+Sir Marcus's voice cracked like breaking stone, each word forced through clenched teeth.
+His hands trembled—not with fear, but with barely contained rage that made his armor rattle softly.
 "Three days ago, we raided a plantation outside Westmarch.
 Found children in the fields, some no older than eight.
 When we demanded their release, the overseer showed us a contract signed by Sir Roderick himself."

 The words hit like physical blows.
-Gond felt divine power stir in his chest, responding to his anger.
+Heat bloomed beneath Gond's ribs, spreading outward through his chest like molten metal seeking release.
+His fingertips tingled with electric warmth, and for a moment, the air around him seemed to shimmer with barely visible light.

 "Roderick's been playing both sides," Sir Marcus continued.
 "Talking about honor and reform while his family profits from child slavery.
 When we confronted him..."
 He touched a bandage on his forehead.
 "Let's just say the discussion became heated."